veerusuda/weather-report/weather-report/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.

+## Clone the Project
+run git clone 'git path ..... ' then navigate to the /weather-report/weather-report folder

 ## Download the Dependecies

 run 'npm install' to download the relevant dependencies into the ppalication.